SHOSHA Activities - Outline of Transactions

 3.Huge sales volume and massive business scale

-The SHOSHA handle a wide array of products, literally ‘everything from mineral water to communication satellites'.
-They are involved in all types of transactions, from upstream to downstream in almost every kind of industry; machinery, plants, communications equipment, metals, minerals, energy resources, chemicals, textiles, foodstuffs and food products.
+Shosha handle a vast array of products, from something as simple as mineral water to complex machines like communication satellites.
+They are involved in all types of transactions, from upstream to downstream in almost every kind of industry, but primarily: machinery, plants, communications equipment, metals, minerals, energy resources, chemicals, textiles, foodstuffs and food products.

 Similarly, they deal in all categories of products ranging from raw materials to manufactured goods and from consumer goods to industrial tools.
-Lately, they have begun to enter the service sector in such areas as food services, supermarkets, convenience stores and mobile communications.
-They have also started to become involved in promising new business fields related to ICT (information and communication technology), bio- and nano-technology and the global environment.
+Lately, Shosha have made headway in the service sector in areas like food services, supermarkets, convenience stores and mobile communications.
+They have also become involved in promising new business fields related to ICT (information and communication technology), bio- and nano-technology and eco-technology.

 These are (a) purely domestic transactions in Japan, (b) export from Japan, (c) import to Japan and (d) strictly offshore transactions between countries other than Japan.
-Of the combined transaction volume of the representative SHOSHA, foreign-related trade transactions account for roughly 40%.
+Of the combined transaction volume of representative Shosha, foreign-related trade transactions account for roughly 40%.

-The SHOSHA are involved in a large portion of Japan's trade of steel, energy and raw materials, as well as in large scale overseas projects like power generation and plant export.
-In regional terms, transactions in the U.S., Europe and Asia have largely expanded fueled by the SHOSHA's investment.
-While in Central and South America, the Middle East and Africa, business is often inspired by the SHOSHA's cooperation in the raising of funds and other financial arrangements.
+Shosha are involved in a large portion of Japan's steel, energy and raw materials trade, as well as in large scale overseas projects like power generation and plant export.
+In regional terms, transactions in the U.S., Europe and Asia have largely expanded thanks in part to Shosha investment.
+Meanwhile, in Central and South America, the Middle East and Africa, business is often energized by Shosha cooperation in the raising of funds and other financial arrangements.

-In addition to spot based trading on actual commodity movements, the SHOSHA are also engaged in dealings in the forward contract market (i.e. term settlement market).
+In addition to spot based trading on actual commodity movements, Shosha are engaged in dealings in the forward contract market (i.e. term settlement market).
 This circle of commodity dealing includes commercial bonds, metals (precious and non-ferrous), energy (crude oil, natural gas and naphtha), foodstuff (grains, sugar and coffee), and general merchandise (natural rubber).
-They make use of these schemes mainly to minimize the risk associated with price fluctuations.
+They make use of these movements mainly to minimize the risk associated with price fluctuations.

-Another characteristic of SHOSHA is their huge sales volume and massive business scale.
-In fiscal 2005, the consolidated sales volume of the top seven SHOSHA was 72 trillion yen ($670 billion).
-A major factor enabling these huge sales is the existence of a large number of subsidiaries and affiliates inside and outside Japan.
-For example, the aforementioned seven SHOSHA have some 3,937 subsidiaries and affiliates, forming enormous business groups.
+This is another signature characteristic of Shosha.
+In FY2010, the consolidated sales volume of the top seven Shosha was JPY68 trillion.
+A major factor enabling these huge sales is the existence of a large number of subsidiaries and affiliates inside and outside of Japan.
+In fact, the aforementioned seven Shosha have some 3,500 subsidiaries and affiliates, forming enormous business groups.

-These major SHOSHA often make inroads into new business territories by setting up new companies or buying out ongoing companies and they are naturally termed as 'enterprise creating SHOSHA'
+These major Shosha often make inroads into new business territories by setting up new companies or buying out existing ones and are deservedly known as “enterprise creators” in many regions.

-It is largely through close cooperation with these group companies that the SHOSHA pursue the expansion of their transactions and earnings.
+It is largely through close cooperation with these group companies that Shosha pursue the expansion of their transactions and earnings.